Iowa

 Go deeper with the Iowa guides

-The complete Iowa birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Iowa birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: September in Kansas · September in Kentucky · September in Louisiana